-Aloo ki tikki recipe is a popular snack all over Asia.
-The perfect Aloo ki Tikki recipe is crisp outside and soft inside.
-Served hot with mint chutney, tamarind chutney, ketchup or it can just be eaten as it is.
+Aloo ki tikki recipe with step by step photos and video is a popular snack all over Asia.
+The perfect Tikki is crisp outside and soft inside.

 The trick to a perfect Aloo ki Tikki is that you have to remove the Potato from the boiling water as soon as it is cooked.
 If you overcook the potatoes, Aloo Tikkis will become soggy and will absorb a lot of water.

 Water is not good while frying as it absorbs the moisture and the aloo tikki won’t turn out to be crispy.

 Why is it important to refrigerate the aloo masala

 After boiling and mixing all the ingredients with the mashed potato, always refrigerate it.
 This helps you to make the perfect shape to the tikkis without disintegrating them.
 You will be able to hold the tikki together easily when you refrigerate.

 How do you fry the aloo ki tikki

 Always shallow fry them and never deep fry.
 The tikkis will fall apart if you deep fry most of the time.
 So always shallow fry them in just enough oil.

 You can also just place them on the pan and drizzle some oil around it if you wish.

 You can make vegetable tikkis or the vegetable cutlets by adding carrot and corn to the below ingredients too.
 Check out the aloo paneer tikki on my blog too.